When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Results

 where $q_{\nu_{\ell}}$ is the neutrino EC for a neutrino of flavor $\ell$.
 Given the extremely low momentum transfer and low-energy thresholds of dark matter experiments, the $q^2$ dependence in the denominator of Eq.~(\ref{Qech}) helps to set stringent constraints, especially considering the case of the $\nu$ES process, because of the much lighter electron mass.
 Moreover, various studies~\cite{Chen_2017,PhysRevA.25.634,PhysRevA.26.734,Chen:2013lba} have shown that the cross section for a millicharged neutrino at low energies may be further enhanced by more than an order of magnitude due to atomic structure effects not encoded in the effective atomic number $Z_{\rm eff}^{\mathcal{A}}$~\cite{Chen:2014ypv,Hsieh:2019hug}.
 To improve the treatment, we consider the well established EPA scheme~\cite{Chen:2014ypv,Hsieh:2019hug}.
 In particular, the EPA cross section for a millicharged ultrarelativistic particle is given by~\cite{Chen:2014ypv,Hsieh:2019hug, AtzoriCorona:2022jeb}

-where $m_\nu$ represents the neutrino mass, set conservatively to $1\;\rm{eV}$~\cite{ParticleDataGroup:2024cfk}, while $\sigma_\gamma(T_e)$ denotes the photoelectric cross section for a real photon, which can be experimentally measured for Xe~\cite{HENKE1993181}.
+where $m_\nu$ represents the neutrino mass, set conservatively to $1\;\rm{eV}$~\cite{PhysRevD.110.030001}, while $\sigma_\gamma(T_e)$ denotes the photoelectric cross section for a real photon, which can be experimentally measured for Xe~\cite{HENKE1993181}.
 Moreover, in this case we enlarge the systematic contribution to $\sigma_\beta=0.2$ in Eq.~(\ref{eq:chi2xe}) in order to account for additional uncertainties on the EPA approach~\cite{Chen:2014dsa}.
 The results at 90\% CL obtained in this analysis for the effective solar neutrino millicharge $q_{\nu_s}$ from ER data are

 with $e_0$ being the absolute value of the electron charge.
 These results are also shown in the right panel of Fig.~\ref{fig:MMandMC} together with a compilation of other available measurements~\cite{AtzoriCorona:2025xgj}.
 As in the case of neutrino magnetic moments, ER data from dark matter detectors provide the strongest laboratory constraints on the neutrino millicharge.
+Our result from the LZ ER data is slightly weaker than the official one~\cite{LZ:2024zvo}, and in general we find good agreement with the results reported in Ref.~\cite{Demirci:2025poc} for both P4T and XnT, although we find slightly more stringent bounds.\\ It is also important to remark that the constraints on models such as neutrino magnetic moments and neutrino millicharges are strongly dependent on the experimental thresholds and background contributions, along with the corresponding systematics.
+In our analysis of ER data, as shown in the chi-square function in Eq.~(\ref{eq:chi2xe}), we consider a unique background contribution fluctuating with a single nuisance parameter, which may lead to slightly stronger constraints.